KohakuMoon/website/_authors/cory.md

 ---
-short_name: cory
+short_name: Chaos Goat
-name: Cory
+name: Chaos Goat
 postion: Unofficial IT
 ---

-Cory is a goat
+Chaos is a goat